marcduiker/azure-functions-java-workshop/README.md

-# Workshop: Creating Azure Functions in Java
+# Workshop: Building Azure Functions in Java

+In case you did not attend my brief introduction on Building Azure Functions in Java, have a [look at the slides](https://speakerdeck.com/marcduiker/building-azure-functions-in-java).

 ## Goal